-Portsmouth dog kennels is located at Great Salterns Farm, Burrfields Road - the contact us page has the address and contact details for Portsmouth dog kennels.
+Portsmouth dog kennels are at Great Salterns Farm, Burrfields Road - contact us for full details.

 For the latest information on available dogs, and donation, sponsorship and volunteering opportunities, please sign up for the kennel news newsletter by emailing firstname.lastname@example.org.

 If you would like to visit the kennels, please let kennel staff know well in advance, because the variety of tasks kennel staff undertake every day means they are not always in the office.